directus/directus/docs/cloud/glossary.md

   scale, production-ready use-cases.

 - **Performance Tier**\
-  Performance Tier Nodes are the upgraded Node Type offered on Standard Projects.
-These Nodes provide higher processing power and may need to be implemented on Projects under unique conditions _(e.g. a Project frequently sends and receives larger files and data sets)_.
+  Performance Tier Nodes are the upgraded Node Type offered on Standard Projects, which may provide better performance under certain conditions.

 - **Enterprise**\
   Node configuration options are flexible and customizable, tailored to the Project's needs.

 :::tip

-In Standard Projects, the Node Type configured [and associated cost per hour](#billing) will apply to both Active and Standby Nodes.
+In Standard Projects, the Node Type configured [and associated cost per hour](#monthly-billing) will apply to both Active and Standby Nodes.

 :::